xor63/mastering-bitcoin-exercises-rs/README.md

-# mastering-bitcoin-exercises-rs
+# Mastering Bitcoin Exercises: Solutions in Rust

-Solutions to the Mastering Bitcoin Exercises
+This project contains solutions to the [Mastering Bitcoin Exercises](https://xor63.github.io/mastering-bitcoin-exercises) using the Rust programming language.